Links on Android Authority may earn us a commission. Learn more.

 How does the Sony WF-1000XM4 microphone stack up?

-Check out our sample below to listen for yourself:
+Check out our samples below to listen for yourself:

 Sony WF-1000XM4 review: The verdict

-If you can afford it, the Sony WF-1000XM4 are truly one of the best pairs of wireless earbuds you can buy.
+If you can afford them, the Sony WF-1000XM4 is truly one of the best pairs of wireless earbuds you can buy.
 These ‘buds have the audio chops we’ve come to expect from Sony, and the hardware will last a good long time.
-You’ll want it to last as long as possible, too, as the $279 price point is sure to eat up a good chunk of your headphone budget.
+You’ll want them to last as long as possible, too, as the $279 price point is sure to eat up a good chunk of your headphone budget.
 Yes, it’s a lot of money, but the best things in life often come at a price.

 If you want the best true wireless earphones, the Sony WF-1000XM4 have to be in the discussion.

-You might be expecting Sony’s WF-1000XM4 to replace the previous WF-1000XM3, but you would be wrong.
-Instead, the older earbuds are now more affordable at $229.
+You might be expecting Sony’s WF-1000XM4 to replace the previous WF-1000XM3 ($199), but you would be wrong.
+Instead, the older earbuds are now more affordable and can usually be picked up for just over $100.
 The newer WF-1000XM4 is a better set of earphones all around, but the older earbuds are tried and true and your wallet will thank you.